In our FAQ you will find answers to the most important questions on work and life in Germany.

-The residents’ registration office (Einwohnermeldeamt or Bürgeramt) in your town is responsible for registering you in your new accommodation.
+The Residents’ Registration Office (Einwohnermeldeamt or Bürgeramt) in your town is responsible for registering you in your new accommodation.
 You must make an appointment there within two weeks of moving in.
-You can find more information under "Looking for Housing".
+You can find more information in the "Looking for housing" section.

 In principle, yes.
 If you and your spouse are from the European Union, the European Economic Area or Switzerland, then moving to Germany is quite simple.
 No visa is required for this.
 If your spouse is from a third country, then they need a visa for the purpose of spousal reunification to enter Germany.
 As a rule, family reunification can only be granted to the nuclear family.
 Under German law, this applies to spouses and minor, unmarried children as well as the parents of a minor child.
-You can find detailed information on this in the section "Family Reunification".
+You can find detailed information on this in the "Family life in Germany" section.

 Studying and training

-You can read about how to obtain a suitable scholarship for a degree or doctorate in the section "Study".
+You can read about how to obtain a suitable scholarship for a degree or doctorate in the "Study" section.